 If you're selling with a real estate agent, you'll generally use the same documents, but your agent will guide you through all the paperwork.

-Yes, must disclose your property's flood risk on the Nebraska Real Estate Commission Seller Property Condition Disclosure Statement.
+Yes, you must disclose your property's flood risk on the Nebraska Real Estate Commission Seller Property Condition Disclosure Statement.

 Only eight states don't require their own flood risk disclosure.